 How lock downs brought up ugly issues of racism

-Many major cities in Australia like Sydney and Melbourne were in the news for the continuous lock downs.
-What also came up in the news was the ugly face of underlying racism that affected people living in certain areas.
-Amidst this COVID-19 outbreak, Gladys Berejiklian was under the radar for singling out three council areas in Sydney’s west for apparent health order breaches.
-While North Sydney residents were allowed to hang out at the beach, western Sydneysiders were fined for even taking a walk in their own neighbourhood.
+Many major cities in Australia like Sydney and Melbourne, were in the news for the continuous lock downs.
+The ugly face of underlying racism also appeared in the news.
+It affected people living in certain areas.
+Amidst this COVID-19 outbreak, Gladys Berejiklian faced scrutiny.
+She singled out three council areas in Sydney’s west for apparent health order breaches.
+North Sydney residents were allowed to hang out at the beach.
+In contrast, western Sydneysiders received fines for even taking a walk in their own neighborhood.
 This was unequal treatment in broad daylight.

-The Cumberland City councillor Kun Huang argued the police operation was harsher on the western suburbs in comparison with the affluent parts of Sydney.
+The Cumberland City councillor Kun Huang argued that the police operation was harsher on the western suburbs, compared to the affluent parts of Sydney.

 “How come one rule applies for the northern suburbs and the eastern suburbs, and another rule applies to western Sydney?” he said.